 Highway's End is an acoustic band based in Rhode Island.
 Their songs mix country music storytelling with the flash and musicianship of bluegrass and heavy metal guitar heroes.

 Kat Kennedy began performing around her home state of Connecticut at the age of 7.
 Since then she has performed at venues across the country, sparking a love of music and performance that led her to Berklee College of Music in Boston.
 It was there that she found her current singer/songwriter, pop folk style.

 Carlos Odria is a guitarist, composer, and scholar.
 His music embodies a blend of Latin American folk music, Spanish flamenco, jazz, and Afro-Peruvian rhythms, among other influences.
 Originally from Lima, Peru, Carlos moved to the United States in the early 2000s and has been an active performer since his arrival.

 With little more than an acoustic guitar and his low growl of a voice, James Keyes has been plying his trade for years in the taverns and bar rooms of New England.
 His music is a modern version of an old tradition steeped in folk and blues, and on hearing his songs you'll be taken to another time in American history when songwriters traveled the country by thumbing rides and hopping trains, playing for beers and whatever folks could afford to throw in the hat.

 This amped-up version of the traditional German summertime sipper is the perfect antidote to your winter blues.
-8.7% abv, 100 liters available
+8.7% abv, less than 50 liters available